Evidence-first supplement

 Gummies vs. Other Delivery Formats

-Compared with capsules, powders, or liquids, gummy vitamins tend to prioritize ease of use over formula flexibility.
-Other formats may offer more precise dosing, fewer formulation constraints, and broader options for nutrients that are harder to stabilize in gummy form.⁸
+Compared with capsules, powders, or liquids, gummy vitamins tend to prioritize ease of use over formulation flexibility.
+Other formats may offer more precise dosing, fewer formulation constraints, and broader options for sensitive nutrients.⁸

-This does not make gummies the wrong choice.
-It does mean they serve a different primary purpose and should be evaluated with that in mind.
+This does not make gummies inappropriate — but it does mean they should be evaluated with different expectations.

 Gummy Vitamins Compared With Other Delivery Formats